T-34: German use of T-34s

 The German army often employed as much captured materiel as possible and T-34s were not an exception.
 Large numbers of T-34s were captured in fighting on the Eastern Front though few were T-34-85s.
 These were designated by the Germans as Panzerkampfwagen T-34 747(r).
 From late 1941, captured T-34s were transported to a German workshop for repairs and modification to German requirements.
 In 1943 a local tank factory in Kharkiv was used for this purpose.
 These were sometimes modified to German standards by the installation of a German commander's cupola and radio equipment.

 The first captured T-34s entered German service during the summer of 1941.
 In order to prevent recognition mistakes, large-dimension crosses or even swastikas were painted on the tanks, including on top of the turret, in order to prevent attack by Axis aircraft.
 Badly damaged tanks were either dug in as pillboxes or were used for testing and training purposes.

+After the end of World War II, East Germany continued to utilize the T-34.

 Manchurian campaign (August 1945)

 Just after midnight on 9 August 1945, though the terrain was believed by the Japanese to be impassable by armoured formations, the Soviet Union invaded Japanese-occupied Manchuria.
 Red Army combined-arms forces achieved complete surprise and used a powerful, deep-penetrating attack in a classic double encirclement pattern, spearheaded by the T-34-85.
 The opposing Japanese forces had been reduced as elite units had been drawn off to other fronts and the remaining forces were in the middle of a redeployment.
 The Japanese tanks remaining to face them were all held in the rear and not used in combat; the Japanese had weak support from IJAAF forces, engineering, and communications.
 Japanese forces were overwhelmed, though some put up resistance.
-The Japanese emperor transmitted a surrender order on 14 August, but the Kwangtung Army was not given a formal cease-fire until 17 August.
+The Japanese emperor transmitted a surrender order on 14 August, but the Kwantung Army was not given a formal cease-fire until 17 August.